teodragovic/teodragovic.github.io/posts/2023-01-06-pass-variables-from-css-to-js.md

----
-title: Pass variables from CSS to JS
-date: 2023-01-06
-tags:
-  - css
-  - js
-  - dev
-  - sass
----

-I know two way of achievening this:
+I know two ways of achievening this:

 ## Sass